 BC-AP Sports Preview Digest

-Some of the sports stories The Associated Press is covering Tuesday.
+Some of the sports stories The Associated Press is covering Monday.
 A full Sports Digest will be sent at about 3 p.m.
 EDT: